 Looking for a non-boozy, but super fun dessert option?
 Here's my favorite Strawberry Pot de Creme recipe!

 Ready to make your own boozy bread pudding?
-Scroll to learn how to make your own Vanilla Tequila Bread Pudding.
+Let's dig in!

 - 2 cups of stale bread, cubed (if using fresh bread, toast in the oven for 5 minutes first)

 - 1 cup milk

 - ½ cup heavy cream